University Academic Path

 Inspired by a conjecture relating to the lower bound on the chromatic number of a graph proposed by Wocjan and Elphick, Guanzhong Yang did further research to confirm its tightness with the help of matrix analysis, and successfully presented his work at the High School Poster Session of the 2025 International Congress of Basic Science in July 2025.

-In January 2026, Guanzhong Yang presented his poster called Euclidean Proof of the Infinitude of Primes in Arithmetics Sequences at Imperial College Directed Reading Programme Symposium.
-By utilizing the Galois group and the ring of algebraic integers, an integer-coefficient polynomial based on cyclotomic unitsĀ is constructed.
+In January 2026, Guanzhong Yang presented his summary poster relating to the Euclidean Proof of the Infinitude of Primes in Arithmetics Sequences at Imperial College Directed Reading Programme Symposium.
+By utilizing the Galois group and the ring of algebraic integers, an integer-coefficient polynomial based on cyclotomic units is constructed.
 Through applying the Chinese Remainder Theorem to derive a contradiction, a Euclidean-style proof for the infinitude of primes in arithmetic progressions is then shown.

 Each paper and conference record acts more than an academic entry.
 They mark moments where curiosity met rigor, and where solitary inquiry converged into shared insight.